GovReady/govready-q/Schema.md

 	id: module_id
 	title: Your Title Here

-The `module_id` must match the file name that the YAML is saved into, without the file extension.
+The `module_id` must match the file name that the YAML is saved into, without the path or file extension.

 Several optional fields can be specified: